 ITU-R SM.1268 provides detailed information about required conditions for measurements.
 The signal level should be at least −47 dBm (73 dBf) together with SINR (signal to interference and noise ratio) of 50 dB or more.
 Also, there should be no multipath interference, so a directional antenna is probably the only option.

-In practice, if the peak deviation exceeds ±80 kHz during measurement and the station is not likely over-deviating, it is certain that signal quality is not sufficient.
+Generally, if the peak deviation exceeds ±80 kHz during measurement and the station is unlikely over-deviating, it is certain that signal quality is not sufficient.
 Measurements are also unreliable with stations spaced less than 300 kHz apart, because of very wide filters involved.

 This project is dedicated for Airspy HF+ SDR device, so the input sample rate is fixed at 768 kHz.
 It can be easily adapted for other SDRs using additional interpolation and decimation operations through Rational Resampler block.
 The bandwidth is adjustable, with default value of 280 kHz, which is optimal for ±80 kHz peak deviation and subcarriers up to ±60 kHz (i.e. including RDS).
 The maximum bandwidth is limited to 320 kHz due to DC offset at the center of the frequency range, so only one side of available spectrum is used (the right one).

 The measurement session can be saved as raw I/Q file by enabling the File Sink block.
 Consequently, in order to playback the recorded session, enable both File Source and Throttle blocks and disable the osmocom Source block.
 The path to a file should be also modified.